A flawed bi-amping experiment using Apogee Divas

 The active crossover I used is not the original DAX belonging to the Divas but an earlier model called “Active Crossover”.
 It was mainly sold with the original Apogee speaker, the Full Range, aka The Apogee.
 However, due to its flexibility and configurability, this crossover can also be used with various other models.
 I borrowed two Rowland Model 3 mono power amps and had myself some fun.

-I need to state upfront that I am unsure if this particular active crossover’s frequencies are a perfect match for with those of the Diva.
+I need to state up front that I am unsure if this particular active crossover’s frequencies are a perfect match for those of the Diva.
 Thing is: the Diva’s manual doesn’t state the actual crossover points and searching the internet I found contradicting numbers.
 It’s either 550hz and 11khz or 300hz and 11khz.
 I lean toward the latter.
 If this is so, then the active crossover’s frequency points are pretty close at 300hz and 7khz, perhaps even close enough.
 Nevertheless, I for one know that there is a huge amount of “black magic” involved in speaker design, and swapping crossovers or crossover components can seriously hamper the sound.

 But that kind of knowledge has never stopped my trying anyway and listen for myself.
 Just be aware that some observations may be out of whack due to crossover frequency mismatches.
 Nevertheless, the overall conclusion should still hold true.